Md-Mashrur-Sadat/Lucid/README.md

 # Lucid
-A PSD to html webpage design using html, css, bootstrap.
+A PSD to HTML webpage design using HTML, CSS, Bootstrap.